 The best part about this awesome building?
 You won’t have to pay a cent to visit the observatories.

-Take the rest of the day to rest, relax and recharge.
 We didn’t do too much for the rest of the day, and it was a nice change from the hectic-ness of Tokyo!

 Day 5: Tokyo Mega Pokemon Centre + Shopping